Univariate Statistics

 Assumptions

-Is there a difference in Petal Width in species from iris dataset.
+The question is: Is there a difference in Petal Width in species from iris dataset?
 Let \(y_1, y_2\) and \(y_3\) be Petal Width in three species.

 Here we assume (see assumptions) that the three populations were sampled from three random variables that are normally distributed.
 I.e., \(Y_1 \sim N(\mu_1, \sigma_1), Y_2 \sim N(\mu_2, \sigma_2)\) and \(Y_3 \sim N(\mu_3, \sigma_3)\).